French Army on Parade in 1939

 In April 1940, the Germans surprised the Allies with a quick strike north at Denmark and Norway, but this was a secondary theater; and on May 10 they charged into the Netherlands and Belgium with full force.
 Immediately the French and British units along the Belgian border moved north to link arms with their new allies.
 There had been no military pre-planning between the Allies and Belgium.
 The Belgians had scrupulously maintained a posture of neutrality and did not wish to give Hitler any excuse to draw them into the war.
 Of course, Hitler needed no excuse, and because of the lack of coordination, there was considerable confusion as British and French troops moved into position alongside the Belgians.
 The German juggernaut quickly charged through the Netherlands and northern Belgium and struck the Allies before they had a chance to fully deploy.

 As the battle began on May 10, the deployment of Allied and German forces was as follows.
 The BEF (10 divisions), French 1st Army (10 divisions), and French 7th Army (7 divisions) were moving north to join the Belgians.
-The 7th even raced into the Netherlands to help the Dutch, but the Dutch quickly capitulated and the 7th quickly retreated south toward the Dyle.
+The 7th even raced into the Netherlands to help the Dutch, but the Dutch quickly capitulated, and the 7th retired south toward the Dyle.
 The Netherlands’ rapid exit from the war was prompted by the German air force’s massive bombing of Rotterdam and threats of more such raids to come.
-There were heavy civilian casualties, and the Dutch ran up the white flag.
+There were heavy civilian casualties, and the Dutch ran up the white flag to avoid more useless slaughter.

 The Dyle Line